 This will usually take around 6 weeks.

-If we do not issue an EHCP, we will either ask for more information or give you the right to appeal our decision.
+If we decide not to issue an EHCP, we'll give you the right to appeal our decision.

 If we do not issue an EHCP, we will give you feedback on why and how to appeal our decision.